Level 6

 Assessment & Feedback

 You will receive on-going feedback as part of your one-to-one sessions with your unit teachers.
-You will also receive summative feedback on all formal assessments undertaken by coursework.
-Feedback is intended to help you learn and you are encouraged to discuss it with your unit leader.
-Feedback can be given in a range of different ways in order to accommodate a variety of learning styles and aptitudes including group critiques, recorded verbal feedback and written feedback.
+You will also receive summative feedback on all formal coursework assessments.
+Feedback is intended to help you learn and you are encouraged to discuss it with your module leader, and can be given in a range of different ways in order to accommodate a variety of learning styles and aptitudes including group critiques, recorded verbal feedback and written feedback.

 Feedback on the Final Major Project/Dissertation module in Year three is provided throughout and through supervision meetings as scheduled.